 Lots of my family and friends said to me: "Maybe you'll win!"
 And I was like "Noooo, noooo"

 Because it's a small painting, it's quite understated.
 For me it's exciting this painting because it was a step in an interesting direction.
 It was an experiment.
 I was allowing myself to kind of go in a direction where I didn't know where it was going.
 So I felt excited, but I didn't expect other people to see anything in it.
 And you know the BP normally celebrates really big paintings, highly worked, that have taken maybe a year of work.
 My painting isn't like that.
 It's small, it's spontaneous, it was just like a moment.

 Q: Maybe that's what people see and appreciate.
 That moment you captured, and the fact that it's not overworked.
 And it's fresh and a departure away from overly worked - overly realistic paintings that we've seen a lot of in the past in this competition.
+Thank you

 Q: How long did it take you to paint?

 It was two stages.
 So I did a drawing of Kirsty which took about a month - a very detailed drawing.
 And then that sort of simmered away for a while and I was really pleased with this drawing.
 And so a couple of months later I decided to do a painting, and the painting only took about a month.

 It's actually oil paint, but it's painted very thinly.

 Q: And did you do an under-drawing first or did you go straight into the painting?

 I did an under-drawing first.
 I kept drawing until I felt happy with the under-drawing.
 I did another version which I abandoned because I wasn't happy with it.
 Once I got to a point where I felt there was something in the under-drawing, then I started to paint.

 Q: So what are you going to do with the money?
 (Clara won £30 000 approx. $44 000)